Getting a look at Harvey from a Hurricane Hunter

-Below is a journal from 10News reporter Beau Zimmer, who will document Hurricane Harvey with the NOAA’s Hurricane Hunter team.
+Below is a journal from 10News reporter Beau Zimmer, who documented Hurricane Harvey with the NOAA’s Hurricane Hunter team.

-Harvey is on a collision course with the Texas coastline and forecast to intensify to a Category 3 hurricane before making landfall.
+Harvey is on a collision course with the Texas coastline as a Category 4 hurricane before making landfall.

-Myself and 10News photojournalist Mitchell Wallace will document Friday morning’s critical mission, which will give meteorologists important data to help forecast last minute changes to Harvey’s intensity at landfall and any variations in the storm’s track.
+Myself and 10News photojournalist Mitchell Wallace documented Friday morning’s critical mission, which was to give meteorologists important data to help forecast last minute changes to Harvey’s intensity at landfall and any variations in the storm’s track.

-Mitchell and I were asked to be at the flight hanger by 7:45 a.m.
+Mitchell and I were asked to be at the flight hangar by 7:45 a.m.
 Friday to get ready for our pre-flight briefing and safety instructions.

-The team previously flew out of MacDill Air Force base in Tampa, but now has a brand new larger hanger at Lakeland Linder Regional Airport in Polk County.
+The team previously flew out of MacDill Air Force Base in Tampa, but now has a brand new larger hangar at Lakeland Linder Regional Airport in Polk County.

 Timelapse of WP-3D Orion #NOAA42 flying a pass through the eye of #HurricaneHarvey from west to east.
 Advisories at https://t.co/3phpgKMZaS pic.twitter.com/b5lyqqkW9x— NOAAHurricaneHunters (@NOAA_HurrHunter) August 24, 2017